 If you’re flying from the UK to Japan, you’re also going to lose part of a day.

 It will depend on how long your flights are and what time they’re booked for, but as Japan is 8 hours ahead of England you can expect to lose a good chunk of the day based on the time difference alone.

 1. Prevent Jet lag

-It’s just as important to prepare and prevent Jet lag as it is surviving your flight to Japan when you’re onboard the plane.
+It’s just as important to prepare and prevent Jet lag as it is to survive your flight to Japan when you’re on board the plane.

 No one wants to feel like crap during the beginning of their holiday, especially not from Jet lag!

 This is especially true if you have a short holiday, but is important as long as you want to enjoy your first few days.

 Let’s discuss two ways in which Jet lag can be prevented and reduced: